pybender/cloudml/doc/getting_started.rst

         :language: json
         :lines: 3-6

-The feateres are as follows:
+The features are as follows:
     .. literalinclude:: _static/features.json
         :language: json
         :lines: 7-39